Year in review

 2022 was a busy year for all at Alberta Municipalities.
 We are proud to have made strides in key areas of advocacy.
 Whether we are reacting to initiatives coming from the provincial government, raising concerns around emerging issues or proactively addressing the future of municipal governance, we are a strong voice and advocate for our members.

-We are also dedicated to proving value and stability to our members, from looking for cost savings opportunities to launching innovative new products, our focus is always our members' needs.
+We are also dedicated to providing value and stability to our members, from looking for cost savings opportunities to launching innovative new products, our focus is always our members' needs.
 We are proud to have launched Power+ this year, our new and innovative approach to electricity purchasing.
 And on top of hosting our annual Convention & Trade Show in September, we were honoured to host medal award ceremonies which recognized many community builders from across Alberta through the presentation of the Queen's Platinum Jubilee Medal.

-Highlights from other key advocacy initiatives
+Highlights from some of our key advocacy initiatives

 In 2022, progress was made on important initiatives that we've been deeply committed to.